Artificial Intelligence

 If you find both languages fascinating, why not give both of them a chance?

 To determine which language is easier to learn, many categories have to be considered, such as grammar, speaking, and writing.
 According to these categories, Spanish is one of the easiest languages to learn.
 Its pronunciation, vocabulary, alphabet, grammar, all these parts of the language are relatively easy to learn.
 On the other hand, we can't say that German is hard to learn, but it certainly isn't one of the world's hardest languages.
-It has its difficulties, but its perfect logic makes German irresistible to learn once you get the language.
+It has its difficulties, but it's perfect logic makes German irresistible to learn once you get the language.

 Even though both German and Spanish belong to the Indo-European language family, they are members of different branches.
 Spanish is part of the Romance languages and along with Italian, French, Catalonian, Portuguese, and Romanian, the descendant of the Vulgar Latin.
 It means that the Spanish language has many similarities with these languages.
 German is a Germanic language.
 It belongs to the West Germanic branch along with Afrikaans, Dutch, English, and Yiddish.
 So, there is an explanation of why there are many German words in English.

 The number of people who speak the language can be one of the reasons to start learning it.
 The more people speak the language, the better the chance for a language learner to practice.
 With more than 415 speakers, Spanish is the second language in the world right after Chinese Mandarin.
 Compared to Spanish, German, on the other hand, has only 130 million speakers.
-It is a bit disappointing for German, mainly because Germany's population is more than 82 million.
+It is a bit disappointing for Germans, mainly because Germany's population is more than 82 million.
 Perhaps one reason is that there are 21 Spanish-speaking countries, while six countries speak German as their native.